Highest weights for truncated shifted Yangians and product monomial crystals: Monomials as highest weights

 In the case of $ Y_\mu^\la(\bR)$, we will define a $ \Z$-grading by the action of $\rho^\vee$ (so all $ E_i^{(s)} $ have degree 1 and all $ F_i^{(s)} $ have degree $ -1$). \begin{Proposition} The quotient $B$ is canonically isomorphic to the $B$-algebra of $Y^\lambda_\mu$. \end{Proposition} \begin{proof} Let $Y_{\mu,k}$ be the space of elements of weight $k$ under the action of $\rho^\vee$.
 We can write the $B$-algebra as the quotient of $Y_{\mu,0}$ by $\sum_{k>0} Y_{\mu,-k} Y_{\mu,k} \cap I^\la_\mu$.
 If we quotient by the former first, we precisely kill the kernel of $\Pi$ and we just get $\Cartan$, with the image of $I^\la_\mu$ being $\Pi(I^\la_\mu)$.
 If we quotient by the latter first, we get the $B$-algebra as defined above. \end{proof} The same argument shows that the modules $M^\la_\mu(J, \bR)$ are the {\bf standard modules} $\Delta_{J}$ as defined in \cite[\S 5.2]{BLPWgco}.
 That is, $M^\la_\mu(J,\bR)$ is the parabolic induction where $\C_J$ is the corresponding 1-dimensional representation of $Y_\mu^\la(\bR)^\ge$ factoring through $B$.

-By Theorem 4.8 in \cite{KWWY} (cf. Theorem \ref{th:quantize} below), the algebra $Y^\lambda_\mu(\bR) $ is the quantization of a scheme supported on the Lusztig slice $\Grlmbar$.
+By Theorem 4.8 in \cite{KWWY} (cf. Theorem \ref{th:quantize} below), the algebra $Y^\lambda_\mu(\bR) $ is the quantization of a scheme supported on the affine Grassmannian slice $\Grlmbar$.
 Thus the argument in the proof of Proposition 5.1 of \cite{BLPWgco} applies to deduce the following result.

 \begin{Proposition} The algebra $ B $ is finite-dimensional. \end{Proposition} Thus, we conclude the following basic result. \begin{Corollary} For $\bR$ fixed, there are only finitely many $J$ such that $M^\la_\mu(J,\bR)\neq 0$. \end{Corollary}